tl-its-umich-edu/my-learning-analytics/README.md

     A few variables are available to be defined in the .env file to enable this but minimally you have to set PTVSD_ENABLE=True.
 Currently docker-compose.yml opens 2 ports that can be used current, 3000 and 3001.
 If you need more you can open them.
 You can configure these with other variables.
 See the .env.sample for examples.

-    If you want to conenct to the cron job you'll have to use a different port as Django uses 3000 by default and also wait for attach.
+    If you want to connect to the cron job you'll have to use a different port as Django uses 3000 by default and also wait for attach.

+    Set your breakpoints then run this command in the docker instance!
+Then connect to the cron configuration.
+The job will start when you attach the debugger.
+    `PTVSD_WAIT_FOR_ATTACH=True PTVSD_ENABLE=TRUE PTVSD_REMOTE_PORT=3001 ./manage-ptvd.py runcrons --force`

     This debug mode currently only works with django-admin commands (not gunicorn or manage.py)